Nick287/az-iotedge-ai-model-loader/README.md

 So in this sample, the dynamically loaded AI model base on the features of IoT Edge module Twin, the architecture please refer below and it work steps like this

-1. Upload Pre-Trained AI Models to public Blob storage (Or any other Web service, just for the Edge Module to access this resource)
+1. Upload Pre-Trained AI Models to public Blob storage (Or any other Web service, just for the Edge Module can access this resource and download to edge device later)
 2. The IoT Hub will sync device module twins automatically with AI Models information, the sync will be done even if IoT Edge offline for some time.
 3. The Loader Module monitors the updates of module twins via SDK.
 Through this way, it can get the ML model SAS token, and then download the AI model.
 4. The Loader Module saves the AI model in the shared local storage of the IoT Edge Module.
 The local storage needs to be configured in the IoT Edge deployment JSON file.
 5. The Loader Module load the AI model from the local storage by TensorFlow/ONNX SDK.
-6. The Loader Module starts a Web API that receives the binary photo via post request and returns json results
+6. The Loader Module starts a Web API that receives the binary photo via post request and returns results in json file

+In case for update AI model we can upload new AI model to blob storage and sync device module twins again instead of update whole IoT Edge module image, so this is the AI model incremental updates.

 ![image](image/architecture_diagram.png)